-I like to say that home office life is messy, because it is.
-But it’s a life that few of us want to give up, because dealing with the messes outweighs the alternative: working in a corporate office.
+Working from home is messy too, but it’s a life few of us are willing to give up, especially when the messes outweigh the alternative: working in a corporate office.

 - Your in-laws decide to visit you the same week your biggest project of the year is due.